second-state/libeni/docs/developer-guide.rst

    ``eni::EniBase``, which will convert the raw string into a ``json::Array`` containing the arguments for your ENI operation.
 1. A destructor.
-2. Three pure virtual functions.
+2. Three pure virtual functions, which should be implement privately.

    * ``parse`` to parse the arguments.
    * ``gas`` to calculate gas consumption from the arguments.